Need to know

 Lowood to Fernvale

-Resurfacing works along this section are expected to start between late June to early July 2021 and will take approximately 2 months to complete.
+Council will also be undertaking resurfacing works along this section from mid-August 2021 with works expected to take approximately 2 months to complete.

 Code of conduct

 The BVRT is a shared use adventure trail suitable for walking, bike riding and horse riding only.
 Except for motorised wheelchairs, motor vehicles including motorbikes are not permitted on the trail.
 When using the trail, please respect other users, the natural environment, and the privacy of adjoining landowners.
 Please observe the following:

 - Keep left, where possible, and give way to walkers and horse riders.

 - Take care travelling around corners and blind spots and be prepared to stop.

 - To safely alert horse riders of your approach, slow down and speak to the rider in advance of your approach—please do not ring your bell.
 Be prepared to stop if you see a horse is agitated and/or the rider requests you to do so.

 - Alert other users when approaching from behind and pass at a reduced speed.

 - Keep left, where possible, and give way to horse riders.